-We collect personal information about you when you provide it to us, such as through your use of Services or through your browser or device.
+We collect personal data about you when you provide it to us, such as through your use of Services or through your browser or device.

-Where permitted or authorised by law, we may also receive information about you from other sources, if so allowed by law and if such is necessary for the provision of Services.
+Where permitted or authorized by law, we may also receive information about you from other sources, if so allowed by law and if such is necessary for the provision of Services.

 The type of information we collect about you may include information such as:

 - your name;